Voices from Herriot Country

 Select your podcast from the menu above.

 This is a series of podcasts about Yorkshire characters 50 years after the first ‘James Herriot’ book about life as a rural vet was published.
 Alf Wight (his real name and based in Thirsk) soon became a bestselling phenomenon.
-There were two films based on his books, as well as the popular series, ‘All Creatures Great and Small’, remade and shown on Channel 5 in UK in 2020, with USA early 2021.
+There were two films based on his books, as well as the popular series, ‘All Creatures Great and Small’, remade and shown on Channel 5 in UK & PBS Masterpiece in USA

 Helen Leavey is co-creator of ’Voices from Herriot Country‘.
 She is a journalist, writer, communications consultant.
 Email Helen.

 The old farmer

 Chris Greensit is in episode 1 of Voices from Herriot Country, on SoundCloud, iTunes and Spotify. at https://tinyurl.com/yc3g3zeu

 Chris Greensit is 85, a fascinating old man who still lives and works on the farm he grew up on, not far from Thirsk.
 He knew both Alf Wight and Donald Sinclair (James Herriot and Siegfried Farnon in the Herriot books) for more than half a century until their deaths in 1995; they were his family's vets.
 He also has a wonderful tale about some old coins.
 Chris, who's never been abroad and has been to London just the once, features in the first episode of ‘Voices from Herriot Country’.